acesinc/fanmobi-backend/README.md

 ### Profile
 Every user of Fanmobi has a Profile.
 At a minimum, a Profile has an associated user with a username and belongs to at least one Group (FAN by default).
-Trying to access a user profile other than your own will result in a 404 (unless you are an ADMIN)
+Trying to access a user profile other than your own will result in a 403 (unless you are an ADMIN).
+Once created, **usernames cannot currenty be changed**

 Method | Endpoint | Usage
 ------ | -------- | -----
 POST | /api/profile/ | don't use.
-Profiles are created automatically on login GET  | /api/profile/ | returns a list of one (the current user) unless user is an ADMIN, in which case all users are returned
-PUT  | /api/profile/ | update a user profile
+Profiles are created automatically on login GET  | /api/profile/ | returns a list of one (the current user) unless user is an ADMIN, in which case all users are returned GET  | /api/profile/<id> | returns a user's profile PUT  | /api/profile/<id> | update a user's profile (currently only for updating a user's location) DELETE | /api/profile/<id> | delete a user's profile (no use case yet) GET | /api/profile/<id>/message/ | returns all unread messages for a user DELETE | /api/profile/<profile_id>/message/<message_id>/ | mark a message as read
-DELETE /api/profile/ - a user can currently delete their own profile, but there
-    is not currently a use case for this